sendgrid/docs/source/User_Guide/Settings/billing.md

 Billing Frozen

 If you find your account suddenly unable to send mail within the first week of the month, your account could be in a billing frozen state.
 This occurs when the card on file for your account is declined when we attempted to process payment on the first of the month.

 To reactivate your account please [update your credit card]({{root_url}}/Classroom/Basics/Billing/update_your_credit_card_and_resubmit_payments.html) on file by logging into your SendGrid dashboard and going to [Settings > Plan and Billing Details > Change Billing Info](https://app.sendgrid.com/settings/billing).
 You can then change or re-enter the card information and then click Save.
 Once you update the card on file, the payment will process automatically and the account will be unfrozen.

 {% anchor h2 %}
 Email credits
 {% endanchor %}

-Free, Essentials, Pro, and Premier accounts will see their email credits reset the 1st day of each month at 12:01 PST.
+An email credit is used for Free, Essentials, Pro, and Premier accounts will see their email credits reset the 1st day of each month at 12:01 PST.

 {% anchor h2 %}
 Overages
 {% endanchor %}

-Did you forget to downgrade or cancel your account?
-Click here for more info.
+Depending on your package, you will be charged a small amount per-email for each email that you send beyond the credit limit of your current package.
+Any overage charges are added to the invoice of the month _after_ the over-limit sending occurred.

+{% info %}
+Upgrading your account does NOT absorb overage charges already incurred, so make sure you are using the right package for your usage case.
+{% endinfo %}

 {% anchor h2 %}
 Requesting a refund